Arcadia Valley

-Arcadia Valley in Missouri is located 80 miles south of St. Louis in the St. Francois Mountains of the Ozark Plateau.
-The valley includes of the towns of Arcadia, Ironton and Pilot Knob, all founded in the 19th century.
+Arcadia Valley is a valley in the St. Francois Mountains of the Ozark Plateau in Iron County, Missouri, United States.
+Located about 80 miles south of St. Louis, the valley includes the towns of Arcadia, Ironton and Pilot Knob, all founded in the 19th century.

 Arcadia Valley has been a non-indigenous settlement for over 300 years.
 It became a permanent settlement as a mining community, primarily mining iron and lead ore.

-Arcadia Valley is known for its red brick Iron County courthouse, graceful antebellum homes and turn-of-the-20th-century mercantile buildings.
+It is known for its graceful antebellum homes and turn-of-the-20th-century mercantile buildings, as well as the red brick Iron County courthouse.
 It was a popular 19th-century summer resort.
-During the Civil War, the valley was the site of a significant battle at Fort Davidson in Pilot Knob.
+In 1864, during the Civil War, the valley was the site of a significant battle at Fort Davidson in Pilot Knob.

-Elephant Rocks State Park is located in the valley.
-Johnson's Shut-Ins State Park and Taum Sauk State Park are nearby.
+Elephant Rocks State Park is located in the valley, and Johnson's Shut-Ins State Park and Taum Sauk State Park are nearby.